nazmul609/movie_review_app/README.md

 # movie_review_fullstack
-A simple movie review website.
+A simple full-stack movie review website.
+An user can search movie by name and can review any movie.